ismyhc/hello-gtk-python/README.md

 meson compile -C build && ninja -C build run
 ```

+**Note:** Commands elsewhere in this README that reference `hello-gtk-python` or
+`com.example.HelloGtkPython` will need to use your new project name and application ID instead
+(e.g. `ninja -C build my-cool-app-pot`, `flatpak run com.mycompany.MyCoolApp`).

 ## Translations (i18n)

 Wrap user-visible strings with `_()` to make them translatable: